 • “She gets mad at me with me for no reason.”

 I asked them when they began to notice these problems.
-Both agreed that it was since they had their first baby, 8 months ago.
+Both agreed that it was since they had their first baby 8 months ago.

-Carlos’s view of unhappy marriage after baby
+Carlos’s view of an unhappy marriage after a baby

 So he decided to give Cristina some space.